Develop the skills to be successful in the Animal Husbandry industry

-Note that each module in the Advanced Diploma In Agriculture - Animal Husbandry is a short course in its own right, and may be studied separately.
+Note that each module in the Proficiency Award 3 In Agriculture - Animal Husbandry is a short course in its own right, and may be studied separately.

 The type of system chosen by a farmer may be influenced by several factors, including: